kaxil/boring-cyborg/README.md

 * Add labels based on the path of the file that are modified in the PR.
 * Welcome new users to your project when they open their first Issue/PR or first merged PR by an automated comment.
+* Insert Issue (Jira/Github etc) link in PR description based on the Issue ID in PR title.

 ## Usage